Our Specialist Business Recovery Areas

 Ideally, and subject to any tax related time pressure to protect reliefs, the company should be tidied down as much as possible before liquidation: assets realised into cash (unless to be distributed in specie to shareholders) and all liabilities paid.

-If this is done then, subject to all information to prepare the Declaration of Solvency and to call the necessary shareholder meeting being available, the cost of the liquidation should not exceed £3,500 plus VAT and disbursements.The cost will increase if any issues arise with creditors or shareholders.
+If this is done then, subject to all information to prepare the Declaration of Solvency and to call the necessary shareholder meeting being available, the cost of the liquidation is likely to be in the region of £5,000 plus VAT and disbursements, we can provide a fixed fee quote once we have all the information.